 - Rent a unique or luxury car – Driveshare is giving you a ride to remember.
 Whether your style is antique or luxurious, you can find anything from a 1981 Delorean or a classic 1927 Ford Model-T to a 2020 Porsche 911.
 Rentals are available by the day.

 - A night in a unique accommodation – Nowadays you can pretty much pay for a night in any type of location: an igloo, castle, cave, treehouse, etc. Check out Airbnb for some unique stays from the adventurous to the quirky to the luxurious.
 Be sure that your rental, whether a hotel or Airbnb, follow the recommended safety and sanitation guidelines.

-Related Content: Unique Airbnbs near Washington DC
+Related Content: Unique Airbnbs in Virginia

 Subscriptions or membership passes